 He found the Foundation4Work programme on Facebook and got in touch.

-The Foundation4Work team invited Al to their charity on Askew Road West, Gateshead so that they could explain more about the programme, how it could help and to see if it was something that Al felt would benefit him.
+The Foundation4Work team invited Al to the Foundations charity on Askew Road West, Gateshead where the programme runs from.
+The team explained more about the programme and how it could help, to see if it was something that Al felt would benefit him.

-Al chatted about his needs and together they discovered what aspects of the training and Foundation4Work experience may be most beneficial.
+Al chatted about his needs and discovered what aspects of the training and Foundation4Work experience would be most beneficial.

 Identifying a Barrier